pmushidi2/AI-Powered-Predictive-Analytics-and-Dynamic-Routing/README.md

 Features

 Predictive Analytics: Our solution uses machine learning algorithms to predict future network conditions, helping administrators make informed decisions proactively.

 Dynamic Routing: The dynamic routing mechanism uses AI to optimize routing decisions based on predictive analysis, ensuring efficient resource utilization.

 git clone https://github.com/pmushidi2/AI-Powered-Predictive-Analytics-and-Dynamic-Routing.git

+Contribution

+We welcome contributions from the community!
+Please feel free to submit a pull request or raise any issues.

+License

+This project is licensed under the MIT License.
+See the LICENSE.md file for details.

+Contact

+If you have any questions or need further clarification, please create an issue or reach out to us at pmushidi@unm.edu.